Lucx14/makersBNB/README.md

 * node.js
 * Express
 * MongoDB
+* Mongoose
 * Jasmine
 * Zombie

 ### How to download and run GoPythonBnB locally:
+Start by cloning this repo.
+Make sure you have [NodeJs](https://nodejs.org/en/) installed on your machine.
+Then install the dependencies via node package manager:
 ```
+npm install
 ```
+Next, boot up the server with nodemon.
+The website will then be accessible on your browser at localhost:3000.

 We created a web application that allows users to list spaces they have available, and to hire spaces for the night.